Cartan projections of some non-reductive subgroups and proper actions on homogeneous spaces: Some remarks and open questions

 and

 Notice that

 with respect to the Chabauty topology.
 In the language of Cooper--Danciger--Wienhard~\cite[Def.~2.5~(2)]{CDW18}, $H'$ is a \emph{conjugacy limit} of $H$.
-Similarly, in a more general setting of Section~\ref{sect:proof-main-associated}, $H'$ is a conjugacy limit of $H$ in $G$.
-Note that, in general, the Cartan projection and the noncompact dimension of a conjugacy limit can be much larger than those of the original closed subgroup.
-For instance, in the setting of Section~\ref{sect:proof-sl-so},
+Similarly, in a more general setting that we considered in the proof of Theorem~\ref{thm:main-associated}, $H'$ is a conjugacy limit of $H$ in $G$.
+Note that, in general, the Cartan projection and the non-compact dimension of a conjugacy limit can be much larger than those of the original closed subgroup.
+For instance, in the setting of the proof of Proposition~\ref{prop:sl-so},

 holds, although $\mu(H') \ (= \mu(H))$ and $d(H') \ (= pq)$ are much larger than $\mu(\SO(p+q)) \ (= \{ 0 \})$ and $d(\SO(p+q)) \ (= 0)$, repsectively.

 Intuitively, the difference between (\ref{tag:hyperbolic}) and (\ref{tag:elliptic}) can be explained as follows.
 In the case of (\ref{tag:hyperbolic}), as $t$ tends to infinity, the split subspace $\exp(\p \cap \h)$ of $H$ collapses to the unipotent subgroup